manifold-systems/manifold/docs/docs.md

 The mode you use largely depends on your use-case and personal preference.
 Things to consider:

-* When compiling from the command line both modes operate _lazily_, a type is not compiled unless it is used.
+* Both modes operate _lazily_: a type is not compiled unless it is used.
 For example, if you are using the [Json manifold](#json-and-json-schema), only the Json files you reference in your code will be processed and compiled.
+This means Manifold will not try to compile resources your project does not expect to use directly as types.

 * Even if you use static mode, you can still reference type manifold classes dynamically e.g., _reflectively_.
 In such a case Manifold will dynamically compile the referenced class as if you were operating in dynamic mode.
 In general, your code will work regardless of the mode you're using; Manifold will figure out what needs to be done.

-* Dynamic mode requires `tools.jar` at runtime for Java 8.
+* Dynamic mode requires `tools.jar` at runtime for **Java 8**.
 Note tools.jar may still be required with static mode, depending on the Manifold features you use.
 For example, [structural interfaces](#structural-interfaces) requires tools.jar, regardless of mode.
 The Json manifold models both sample Json files and [Json Schema](http://json-schema.org/) files as structural interfaces.